-LVMH drops $14.5B deal for Tiffany, citing US tariffs threat
+Luxury goods giant LVMH cancels $14.5B deal for Tiffany

-NEW YORK (AP) — Luxury goods giant LVMH is ending its takeover deal of luxury jewelry retailer Tiffany & Co., saying the French government had requested a delay to the agreement due to the threat of proposed U.S. tariffs on French goods.
+NEW YORK (AP) — Luxury goods giant LVMH is ending its takeover deal of jewelry retailer Tiffany & Co., saying the French government had requested a delay to assess the threat of proposed U.S. tariffs and amid wider industry troubles caused by the pandemic.

-The Paris-based conglomerate said that both the French government and Tiffany had requested that the closing of the deal be postponed.
+The Paris-based conglomerate said that both the French government and Tiffany had requested that the closing of the deal be postponed by a few months.
 The French government, it said, wanted to assess the impact of the possible U.S. tariffs on French goods.

 As a result, LVMH said, the $14.5 billion deal that was scheduled to close Nov.
 24 will be canceled.